$DK/D\pi$ scattering and an exotic virtual bound state at the $SU(3)$ flavour symmetric point from lattice QCD: Methodology

 where the explicit form of $\phi(s,L)$ can be found in Ref.~\cite{Briceno:2017max}.
 Since the obtained spectra yield a finite set of constraints via Eq.~\ref{eq:luscher}, we use a $\chi^2$ approach to fit energy-dependent parameterisations of the $t-$matrix to the data~\cite{Dudek:2012xn, Woss:2020cmp}, with many different parameterisations considered to avoid potential bias.
 One useful form is the effective range parameterisation which for $S$-wave scattering is

-where $k$ is the scattering momentum in the CM frame. $K$-matrix parameterisations are a more general class of parameterisations that can also deal with coupled hadron-hadron channels and/or partial waves\footnote{Despite a general focus on elastic $S-$wave scattering, coupled-channel scattering is needed in the analysis of the flavour $\mathbf{6}$ sector (for more details see Section~\ref{section:6f}).} -- these are defined by
+$K$-matrix parameterisations are a more general class of parameterisations that can also deal with coupled hadron-hadron channels and/or partial waves\footnote{Despite a general focus on elastic $S-$wave scattering, coupled-channel scattering is needed in the analysis of the flavour $\mathbf{6}$ sector (for more details see Section~\ref{section:6f}).} -- these are defined by

 with $s$-channel unitarity satisfied if $\text{Im}[I(s)_{ij}]= - \rho_i(s)\delta_{ij}$ above threshold and zero below, and $K$ a real-valued matrix for real $s$.
-We will consider parameterisations where $K$ is a polynomial, a ratio of polynomials, and a polynomial with an explicit pole term $K\sim1/(s-m^2_0$), where the polynomials are expanded about a convenient reference energy and written in terms of $\hat{s}= s-s_0$.
-For $K$-matrices with an explicit pole term we set $s_0=m_0^2$, and otherwise $s_0=s_{\text{thr}}$ for lowest relevant scattering threshold $s_{\text{thr}}$.
+We will consider parameterisations where $K$ is a polynomial, a ratio of polynomials, and a polynomial with an explicit pole term $K\sim1/(s-m^2_0$).
 There is freedom in the choice of $I$, and we utilise two in this study: the \emph{simple phase-space prescription} \smash{$I(s)_{ij}= -i \rho_i(s)\delta_{ij}$} and the \emph{Chew-Mandelstam prescription} \cite{PhysRev.119.467} where the real part of $I(s)_{ij}$ is related to its known imaginary part via a dispersive integral -- our implementation is described in Ref.~\cite{Wilson:2014cna}.
 When using the Chew-Mandelstam prescription a subtraction point must be specified.
 For $K$-matrices with an explicit pole term we set $I(m^2_{0})=0$, and otherwise $I(s_{\text{thr}})=0$.

 Once reasonable parameterisations have been determined, the scattering amplitudes can be analytically continued to the complex $s$-plane.
 With unitarity enforcing a square-root singularity at each kinematic threshold, for elastic scattering the $s$-plane splits into two Riemann sheets, denoted by the sign of $\text{Im}[k(s)]$. \emph{Bound states} are found on the real axis of the `physical sheet' ($\text{Im}[k(s)]>0$) below threshold, and \emph{virtual bound states} and \emph{resonances} are found on the `unphysical sheet' ($\text{Im}[k(s)]<0$).
 By determining the analytic structure of the parameterisations, poles can be found and hadrons identified.
 Near a pole, the $t-$matrix takes the factorised form